ctmm-initiative/ctmmEarth/README.md

 path_altitude = Altitude of the generated paths

 cam_altitude = Altitude of the camera

+heading = where the camera is pointed

+tilt = the tilt of the camera

+range = the distance of the camera

+filename = name of the output file

 Coords = Optional argument to specify if column names deviate from the format longitude, latitude, timestamp.